 Camarillo, CA 93012

 *Some local California Community Colleges participate in electronic transcript exchange via eTranscript California and can send your transcript directly to CI in an electronic format.
-This option is typically automatic if you opt to have it mailed to us directly instead of obtaining a paper copy and bringing it to us at the Enrollment Center.
-This option saves eliminates postal service time, reduces processing time at CI, and helps the environment by reducing paper waste.
+This option is typically automatic if you opt to have it mailed to us directly instead of obtaining a paper copy and bringing it to the Enrollment Center.
+This option eliminates postal service time, reduces processing time at CI, and helps the environment by reducing paper waste.

-Submit a Course Substitution request for either General Education or your major by completing one of the following and turning it in to the Enrollment Center:
+If not, you can submit a Course Substitution request for either General Education or your major by completing one of the following and turning it in to the Enrollment Center:

 Send an email to firstname.lastname@example.org requesting a change to the course equivalency.